Viks06/sign-language-detection/README.md

+# Project Title

-Sign Language Detection Using Machine Learning
+A brief description of what this project does and who it's for Sign Language Detection Using Machine Learning

-Overview
+# Overview

 This project uses a machine learning model to detect and classify hand gestures representing sign language.
 It leverages OpenCV for video capture, MediaPipe for hand tracking, and a pre-trained model to classify gestures into predefined categories.

-Features
+# Features

 Real-time hand detection using MediaPipe

-Gesture classification using a trained ML model

-Supports multiple sign language gestures
+Gesture classification using a trained ML model Supports multiple sign language gestures

-Technologies Used
+# Technologies Used

-Python
+1. Python

-OpenCV
+2. OpenCV

-MediaPipe
+3. MediaPipe

-Scikit-learn
+4. Scikit-learn

-NumPy
+5. NumPy

-Pickle (for model loading)
+6. Pickle (for model loading)

-Installation
+# Installation

 Clone the repository: